Bumblebee202111/doubean-public/README.md

 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

 From now on, this repo will not be updated frequently due to my personal situation.
 Note I am a beginner and the only developer of it.
-Occational crashes may happen, UI design may be incomplete and features you need may be missing.
+Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
 Pretty much of my work is copy and paste from the official documentation and samples of Google Android.